Benoît Pedretti

-Benoît Pedretti (born 12 November 1980) is a French football manager and former player who is the manager of the reserve team of Nancy.
+Benoît Pedretti (born 12 November 1980) is a French football manager and former player who is the manager of Nancy.
 A midfielder, he was a deep-lying playmaker well-known for his wide range of passing.

 He started his professional career at Sochaux, and played there from 1999 to 2004.
 Following brief stints with Marseille and Lyon where he spent one season each he joined Auxerre in 2006.
 In 2011 he left the club for Lille before moving to Ajaccio in 2013.
 His last stint was at Nancy, from 2015 to 2018.

 At international level, Pedretti gained 22 caps for the France national team between 2002 and 2005.

 Club career

 Sochaux

 Pedretti began his career at FC Sochaux-Montbéliard in 1999, in the club's youth system, and in the same year, he played his first professional match.
 Sochaux finished the season in fourth place in the Division 2 missing out on promotion to the Ligue 1.

 The following season, Pedretti, despite his inexperience, became a mainstay of the team taking part in all matches and thereby contributing to Sochaux's championship in the Division 2 in 2001.

-He became a regular first team player in the 2002–2003 Ligue 1 season making 35 league appearances and scoring 3 goals.
+He became a regular first team player in the 2002–03 Ligue 1 season making 35 league appearances and scoring 3 goals.
 The team also had a strong cup run that year, reaching the final of the Coupe de la Ligue, but losing 4–1 to Monaco.
 Pedretti featured in the UEFA Cup with Sochaux the following year as they qualified for European football.
 However they struggled to make any significant impact on the competition.